lukeathedev/compilerdev/README.md

 ## Goals

 Create a self-compiling compiler.
-The language will be a dialect of C.
+The language will be a dialect of C. It is bootstrapped in C.

 ## Dependencies